-But in the past few years, audio production and engineering has become more desirable.
-More colleges now recognize this and many have created solid audio production programs.
+But in the past few years, audio production and engineering degrees have become more desirable.
+More colleges now recognize this, and many have created solid audio production degree programs.
 What is behind the changes in the industry?
 Let’s take a look at what’s driving the push for those to obtain audio production degrees.

 Audio Production, Explained

-To begin with, audio production hosts a variety of different specialized careers.
+To begin with, audio production hosts a variety of different specialized jobs.
 Of these, there are five that appeal to many job seekers.
-If you would like an audio production degree to further your profession, you might consider these five careers.
+If you would like an audio production degree to further your profession, you might consider these five jobs.

 The record producer oversees the start to finish process of a song or an album.
 A record producer also creates musical ideas and assists and hires session musicians.
 In addition to this, a record producer also aids artists in putting together their music and gives input on lyrics and arrangements.

 Recording studio managers are those who manages a studio’s daily operations.
 They can be owners of the studio or hired for this specific role.
 The manager markets the facility to prospective customers and also negotiates studio rates.

 Someone in this role isn’t required to be well-versed in the technical aspects of music, but studios do lean towards those who have experience with audio recording.
 For that reason, managers have the powers to hire engineers to run and maintain the equipment.

 An audio technician works to achieve the best sound quality by working with artists and their producers.
 This job requires a bevy of responsibilities which focus on the more technical aspects.
 These tasks include:

 - Making copies and archives of all recordings

 - Using mixing boards to merge audio from different sources in a studio setting.